PluckySquirrel/Kubernetes_GR_Repo/README.md

 **MUST READ: How to discover this repository:**
 - Below is the research progress, this will be updated with time
+- For kubectl command lab research, see Kubernetes.docx, this will be updated with time
 - For research on deployment of Kubernetes on Docker Desktop, click DockerDesktop.docx

 **<h2>1.
 Introduction to Kubernetes</h2>**